Executive Summary

 Make the request without payment to receive a 402 response.
 Then parse the requirements and ensure the scheme is 4mica credit.

-Step 3: Sign X-PAYMENT (Payer SDK)
+Step 3: Sign the Payment Header (Payer SDK)

-Step 4: Retry the Request with X-PAYMENT
+Step 4: Retry the Request with the Payment Header

 Step 5: Pay the Tab On-Chain (Payer SDK)